ElnurHamidov/Employees-list/README.md

 # Employees list app

-Dynamic app where you could add your employees, edit them and delete (without Server).
+Dynamic app where you can add your employees, edit them and delete (without Server).
 I used class components and styled it with bootstrap.